lummm/pjobq/README.md

 AWS postgres supports "uuid-ossp", and this is generally my target host.
 This dependency could be worked around if extension installation is a problem.

 python - see [requirements.txt](requirements.txt).

+# Limitations
+THe scheduler is not incredibly precise, meaning a job will be run somewhere in the range of a tenth of a second after it is scheduled.
+Greater precision is not a design goal at this time.

 # More details
 See [architecture](notes/architecture.md).